 The Ultimate Diabetic Menu for Pregnant Women: Nourishing Two Safely

 Pregnancy is a journey of incredible transformation, filled with anticipation and joy.
 But for women managing diabetes—whether it is pre-existing Type 1 or Type 2, or the sudden onset of Gestational Diabetes Mellitus (GDM)—that joy can be mixed with anxiety about food.
 The old adage “eating for two” takes on a much more serious meaning when blood sugar control is the guardian of your baby’s health.
+Every meal becomes an opportunity to nurture fetal development while keeping glucose within a safe, narrow range.

 The Nutritional Pillars of a Diabetic Pregnancy